WanluLiuLab/yasim/doc/tutorial/index.ipynb.md

     - `GC`, per-read GC content in absolute value.
     - `LEN`, actual read length.
     - `MEANQUAL`, mean sequencing quality using Phread33 score.
-  - `extension_stat.tsv`, mean base quality of bases on each read from 5' to 3', mainly for NGS.
+  - `extension_stat.tsv`, mean per-base quality of bases on each read from 5' to 3', mainly for NGS.
     - `POS`, position of each base on every transcript from 5' to 3'.
 If not present, would be omitted.
     - `QUAL`, mean sequencing quality using Phread33 score.